pabloinsente/sf_for_beh_ss/README.md

 touch .gitignore
 ```

 The .gitignore file tells to git: **"DON'T track this files"**.
-Whatever you put in there, would not appear in GitHub later.
+Whatever you put in there, should not appear in GitHub later.

 **Populating .gitignore**: adding files to be ignored to .gitignore may be repetitive.
 We'll use [this webpage](https://www.gitignore.io/) to automatically generate .gitignore files based on the dependencies we're using.
 Once in the page, ask for `python`, `jupyter`, and `venv` in the search bar.